Contact us: +61 8 8303 0961

 The State Government is committed to criminalising coercive control to prevent and end this insidious form of violence.

-Visit the See the Signs campaign website at seethesigns.sa.gov.au for further information on coercive control and available supports.
-An Easy Read paper outlining what coercive control is and what the State Government is doing is provided here.
-(PDF 1.0 MB).
+Visit the See the Signs campaign website for further information on coercive control and available supports.
+There is an Easy Read paper explaining what coercive control is (PDF 1.0 MB).

 The Department of Human Services, through the Office for Women, consulted with various groups to ensure that criminalisation of coercive control legislation will be drafted with a strong understanding of community and sector needs as identified by the community.
 These consultations ran between November 2022 and February 2023 and provided an opportunity for community members and representatives to discuss issues around the legislation and implementation.